Grozy/ExifEditor/README.md

 # ExifEditor
-edit, wipe exif on iphone images.

-In progress
+Edit or wipe Exif and GPS data in iPhone images.